sinai-dev/OSLDocs/Custom/Skills.md

 * Same as durability cost, but as a % of total weapon durability value

 `VFXOnStart` (bool)
-* Whether the `StartVFX` will play when this skill is activated
+* Whether the `StartVFX` will play immediately when this skill is activated, or after a short delay with the rest of the effects

 `StopStartVFXOnEnd` (bool)
 * Whether the `StartVFX` will end if the skill ends and the VFX is still playing

 `StartVFX` (enum)
-* Determines the VFX prefab that will play on start, assuming `VFXOnStart` is true.
+* Determines the VFX prefab that will play on start.
-* Can pick any of [these values](https://github.com/sinai-dev/Outward-SideLoader/blob/master/Resources/Types/enums/VFXPrefabs.txt)
+* Can pick any of [these values](https://github.com/sinai-dev/Outward-SideLoader/blob/master/Resources/Types/enums/VFXPrefabs.txt), or `NONE` to set no VFX.

 ### Required Items